Paying for Camp: Financial Assistance & Payment Plans

 Through the generous support of our alumni, friends, and board of directors, we are able to offer need-based assistance through our internal scholarship program.
 We profoundly believe in the power of Jewish Camp and are committed to making camp work for your family.

-Our application process is electronic and is open now for the 2018 camp season.
-The initial deadline for completed applications is Friday, December 1, 2017.
-The committee will meet in the month of December to review your application and it is our goal to have awards sent out — in the regular mail — in early January, 2018.
+Our application process is electronic and is open now for the 2019 camp season.
+The initial deadline for completed applications is Monday, December 3, 2018.
+The committee will meet in the month of December to review your application and it is our goal to have awards sent out in early January, 2019.

 We use a trust, but verify, method when it comes to reviewing your application.
 The application itself asks questions about your family’s current financial status, any extraordinary financial hardships you may have experienced in the past year.
 We verify this against your taxes and wage information, which is meant to be uploaded separately from the application.
 Your family’s privacy and the security of your personal documents is a responsibility that we take extremely seriously.
 Please do not hesitate to contact us at the camp office if you have any questions about the handling of your family’s personal information.